wp-plugins/recent-facebook-posts/readme.txt

 * Faster then Facebooks like box, because the result is properly cached on your server.
 * SEO friendly, your Facebook page / profile content becomes part of your website content.
 No iframes or JavaScript is involved.

+**Demo**
+[Recent FB Posts demo](http://wpdemo.dannyvankooten.com/), the widget is located in the right sidebar.
+As you can see, you can make the widget blend in with your theme perfectly.

 **More info:**

 * [Recent Facebook Posts for WordPress](http://dannyvankooten.com/wordpress-plugins/recent-facebook-posts/)